-2018 Holdredge "Upper Elevations" Pinot Noir Sonoma Coast
+2018 Holdredge "Upper Elevations" Pinot Noir Sonoma Coast - 93 points

 This is our blend from three of the “true” Sonoma Coast vineyards we work with.
-The “true” Sonoma Coast is a rectangle which runs generally along the first three ridges in from the Pacific, with a southern line running from the hamlet of Freestone to Bodega Bay, and north to the Mendocino Ridge.
+The “true” Sonoma Coast is a rectangle that runs generally along the first three ridges in from the Pacific, with a southern line running from the hamlet of Freestone to Bodega Bay, and north to the Mendocino Ridge.
 This wine is a blend of the Martinelli “Three Sisters” Vineyard (Fort Ross Seaview- 2nd ridge in from the Pacific, Josephine Soils at elevation 1260); the Campbell Ranch (Annapolis- 2nd ridge in from the Pacific, Goldridge soils at elevation 750); and the “Riddle Ranch” (Occidental area, 3rd Ridge in from the Pacific, Goldridge soils at elevation 950).

 Each of these places has a distinctive character- Martinelli for its notes of lifted red fruit and silky palate; Campbell (the True), which straddles power and elegance; and Riddle Ranch (“Rolling Thunder”), a consistent testament to power.
 We aren’t constrained by any formula or rules on this blend- each year is a different wine, and we approach our blending trials with an empty notebook and an empty glass.

 As is the case with all the blends we make, it’s a process of finding what parts of which lots of which wines will come together in a way that shows a real harmony.
 Unlike other years, the 2018 came together really easily – and by our third blending trial, we had decided it was 42% Three Sisters, 42% The True, and 18 % Rolling Thunder.
 Normally, we don’t make decisions that quickly, partly due to my wanting to be sure I haven’t missed an opportunity.